Applying sunscreen for runners is as important as wearing the right pair of running shoes when you head out for miles anytime of year.

 Counternatural Mineral Spray is reef-safe sunscreen relies on non-nano zinc to offer water-resistant UVA and UVB coverage.
 It’s a great must have for everyone in the family!!
 Grab it the face SPF and stick at the same time to save money.

-I’m not a mom, so I went out and did some research to see what the environmental testing group approves for the littlest member of your family!
+I’m not a mom, so I went out and did some research to see what the environmental testing group approves for the littlest member of your family.
+Because if they’re along in the jogging stroller we know they need protection too!

 Badger – Baby Sunscreen Cream Broad Spectrum SPF 30 Protection, Chamomile and Calendula Formula has just six simple ingredients and is water resistant for 40 minutes.
 A great reminder we have to keep reapplying our sunscreens.